astronomer/airflow-metaflow-demo/README.md

 ```bash
 docker build -t pod_image:1 include/
 ```
-### TODO: Workaround to tag image as python:3.9 becasue --with kubernetes:image='pod_image:1' is not working.

 5. Create an Airflow DAG.

     Metaflow has the ability to [export a flow as an Airflow DAG](https://docs.metaflow.org/production/scheduling-metaflow-flows/scheduling-with-airflow).
 This demo environment has already been [configured](https://outerbounds.com/engineering/operations/airflow/#configuring-metaflow-for-airflow) for this process.